ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-github.md

 **git and Github**:
 Although `git` and GitHub are two different things, distinct from each other, I think of them as a bundle since I always use them together.
 It also helped me to think of GitHub like Dropbox: you make folders that are 'tracked' and can be synced to the cloud.
 GitHub does this too, but you have to be more deliberate about when syncs are made.
 This is because GitHub saves these as different versions, with information about who contributed when, line-by-line.
 This makes collaboration easier, and it allows you to roll-back to different versions or contribute to others' work.
-- `git` is locally executed and works on your local machine.
-It was named created and named by Linus Torvalds, the creator of Linux.
-Torvalds sarcastically quipped about the name _git_ (which means unpleasant person in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
-First 'Linux', now 'git'."
-- [GitHub](https://en.wikipedia.org/wiki/GitHub) is a website and runs on a server somewhere over the internet.

 <figure>
     <img src="../img/octocat_GitHub_mascot.png" alt='Github Mascot' width="250" />